pith. sign in

 Load-bearing premise

-Natural boundedness assumptions on the generalised pairs are needed for the technical arguments to close.
+Natural boundedness assumptions on the generalised pairs must hold so that the technical steps of the proof remain valid.

 What would settle it